 - have their own access to Researchfish using the freely available interface (RO-lite) or by subscription to the full Researchfish interface

-- log in to check NIHR awards are visible and response codes are accurate.
+- check NIHR awards are visible and response codes are accurate.

-Guidance on how to submit is available in our guidance notes and on the Researchfish website.
-Our FAQs answer commonly asked questions about what sort of information to submit for your NIHR award and how.
+Guidance on how to submit is available in our guidance notes Our FAQs answer commonly asked questions about making a submission for NIHR awards.

 You can download a full set of the questions used by Researchfish in advance to prepare your responses ahead of online submission.
-You can also find out how the NIHR interprets the terminology (response codes) used by Researchfish.
+You can also find out how the NIHR applies the response codes used by Researchfish.